dmillz/maru/README.md

 # moru
-A Chrome extension that keeps your tab in MOst Recently Used (MRU) order
+A Chrome extension that keeps your tabs in MOst Recently Used (MRU) order